Kitchen coffee station ideas to start your morning right

 If you’ve already got a larder, why not turn it into a coffee station?
 The doors will easily conceal the coffee machine and all the accessories, which keeps the kitchen tidy.
 You can also store other items in there, too, such as a kettle and toaster to create the perfect breakfast station.
 If you are designing your space from scratch, make sure there are enough plugs for all your appliances.

-Small coffee station in a pantry
+A small coffee station in a pantry.

 Bi-fold Shaker dresser, price on application, Higham Furniture.

 Love a barista-style cup of coffee?
 Then you will need a bit more space for your pro-style coffee machine, whether it’s freestanding or built-in.
 Also, think about where you’d like to keep your coffee beans, grounds, pods, frothing jugs, cups, and espresso shot glasses – and, don’t forget about little things such as spoons and the espresso machine tamper and dispenser.
-We’ve got plenty of inspiration lined up.

-Smeg coffee machine on countertop
+Smeg coffee machine on countertop.

 Bean-to-cup coffee machine, £449.95, Smeg.

-Coffee machine with pull out countertop
+Coffee machine with pull out countertop.

 Built-in coffee maker, from £2800, Fisher Paykel.
 Photography: House of Grey London.

-Green wooden bespoke pantry
+Green wooden bespoke pantry with door racks for spices and sheves.

 Kitchen with larder, £4500, Olive & Barr.

-Coffee machine hidden in a white pantry
+Coffee machine hidden in a white pantry.

 Design by Naked Kitchen, price on application.

-White pantry coffee station
+White pantry coffee station.

 Hartford collection in Lovage, prices start from £25,000, Tom Howley.

-Corner larder with breakfast bar that slides out
+Corner larder with breakfast bar that slides out.

 Kitchen by Davonport, price on application.

-Large breakfast style pantry
+Large breakfast style pantry.

 Putney Shaker kitchen pantry interior, price on application, Brayer Design.

-Coffee machine in a countertop nook
+Coffee machine in a countertop nook.

 Kitchen design by Roundhouse, price on application.